alex-parisi/biquad-filters/README.md

 # Digital Biquad Filters

 This repository contains a collection of digital biquad filters.
-Right now, there is support for C++ and Rust, but I plan on adding more languages in the future.
+Right now, there is support for C++, Rust, and Python, but I plan on adding more languages in the future.

 ---